 If the soil is heavy and clayey, then it does need improving.
 Add well rotted plant matter to balance it out and help to break it up.
 The best way now you’ve turned it over is to add a 2” deep top dressing of well rotted horse manure. (it shouldn’t smell at all if it’s rotted down enough!)
-You don’t need to dig or fork it in, as by just leaving it on top, the worms that are in the manure and soil, will pull it down into the earth and the rotted straw will improve the soils texture.
+You don’t need to dig or fork it in.
+Leave it on top and the worms that are in the manure and soil, will pull it down into the earth.
+The rotted straw will improve the soils texture.
 Repeat this process every year and the soil will become more friable and beautifully nutritious, with no digging required!

-When you plant new plants, always dig a much bigger hole, add lots of fresh compost to the planting hole, pop in the plant and add more around the edges if the plant root ball and firm around, which will make it easier for plants to get established – especially in clayey soil.
-Once the plants are in, either mulch before the plant’s raise their head from the soil or mulch around the plant’s.
+When you plant new plants, always dig a much bigger hole than you think you need.
+Add lots of fresh compost to the planting hole.
+Pop the in plant and add more around the edges and firm around, which makes it easier for plants to get established – especially in clayey soil.
+Once the plants are in, mulch before the plant’s raise their head from the soil or mulch around the plant.

 What is the best way to get rid of weeds?